open-telemetry/oteps/text/0148-sampling-probability.md

 use of a Span attribute named `sampling.sampler_name.adjusted_count` to encode an unbiased adjusted count computed by a Sampler.

-The value any attribute name prefixed with "sampling." and suffixed with ".adjusted_count" under this proposal MUST be an unbiased estimate of the total population count represented by the individual event.
+The value any attribute name prefixed with `sampling.` and suffixed with `.adjusted_count` under this proposal MUST be an unbiased estimate of the total population count represented by the individual event.